m516/m516/README.md

 ### Hi there 👋

-I'm a student at Iowa State University, studying robot design, control, and perception.
+I'm a student at Iowa State University, studying robot control and perception.

 Outside of work and classes, I enjoy climbing, mountain biking, blowing glass, playing making electronic music, and playing board games.